Measurements in DIN baffle in 70cm distance at 2,83V. Level scaled to 1m

 Metrological documentation of the center speaker Monacor Direct.
 The findings obtained during the investigation of the original Direct ultimately led to the development of the Monacor Direct HA Edition.

 Development Report Monacor Direct Heißmann-Acoustics Edition

 Monacor Direct is a horizontal center speaker, equipped with reasonably reasonable chassis.
 The woofers are two SPH-176, Midrange is the MSH 116 and in the treble, the neodymium calotte works DT 25N, When I got a customer request, if I could deliver the kit and if I would find it useful to realize a home theater equipped with 5 this speaker, my answer was the following:

 Assembly and arrangement promise a very good speaker, which could act as a high-quality center but also as a main and rear speakers.
 In order to be able to judge this conclusively, I first have to analyze the switch further

 Since I had already recorded the installed chassis metrologically, I was able to create an initially rough simulation, which brought me to the conclusion that I can not recommend this kit so.
 Neither as a center nor as a main, - or Rearlautsprecher!

-The great potential of the Monacor Direct is that, contrary to "normal" center designs in a lying d'appolito arrangement, it can / could achieve balanced horizontal omnidirectional behavior.
-However, one thing is needed to achieve this goal sufficiently deep separation between woofer and midrange, My simulation told me that the separation between SPH-176 and MSH-116 was a bit, let's say, unusual, with the result being a very unbalanced horizontal omnidirectional behavior.
+The great potential of Monacor Direct is that, contrary to "normal" center constructions in a lying d´appolito arrangement, it can / could achieve a balanced horizontal omnidirectional pattern.
+In order to achieve this goal, however, one of the things needed is sufficiently deep separation between woofer and midrange, My simulation told me that the separation between SPH-176 and MSH-116 was a bit, let's say, unusual, with the result being a very unbalanced horizontal omnidirectional behavior.

 I explained this fact to the customer, and soon we agreed on a new development of Monacor Direct.